 And the results are promising.

-Feel free to share your findings here!
+Give it a try and feel free to share your findings here!